 - Fast recognition mode

-It is designed for high-volume document processing and for the cases when speed is of primary importance.
-This mode increases processing speed by 200-250% making the technology ideal for using in content management (CMS), document management (DMS) and archiving systems.
+Designed for high-volume document processing and for the cases when speed is of primary importance.
+This mode increases processing speed by 200-250% making the technology ideal for use in content management (CMS), document management (DMS) and archiving systems.

 - Balanced recognition mode